andrewpey/vtland/faq.md

 There will no hard ties to the real epochs, so the player can unlock high-level technologies just basing on his progression in the game, not the exact year.
 In other words, it will be research-based.

+## Will the game feature _some random feature_ and when?

+Please check our detailed [Roadmap](https://trello.com/b/3susroHe/vt-roadmap) where you can see what features are planned and when you can expect them to appear.

 ## Will modding of the game be supported?

 Absolutely!
 Actually, some tools are [already available](/sdk).